vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ## Alternative Approaches

 Several variations of the proposed design were considered, including e.g. calling interface methods instead of passing messages (like the current architecture), merging channels with streams, exposing the internal peer data structure to reactors, being message format-agnostic via arbitrary codecs, and so on.
-The final design was chosen because it has very loose coupling, is simpler to reason about, avoids race conditions and lock contention for internal data structures, gives reactors better control of message ordering and processing semantics, and allows for QoS scheduling and backpressure in a very natural way.
+The final design was chosen because it has very loose coupling, is simpler to reason about and more convenient to use, avoids race conditions and lock contention for internal data structures, gives reactors better control of message ordering and processing semantics, and allows for QoS scheduling and backpressure in a very natural way.

 There were also proposals to use LibP2P instead of maintaining our own P2P stack, which was rejected (for now) in [ADR 061](adr-061-p2p-refactor-scope.md).